We configure and deliver cloud managed networks that are highly secure, and let you know when there is a problem.

 The security appliance can be deployed in several different ways.
-One option is to purchase a dedicated security appliance or a.k.a. firewall such as a Sonic Wall by Dell Computers.
+One option is to purchase a dedicated security appliance or firewall such as a Sonic Wall by Dell Computers.
 Another more current way of deploying a security appliance is to install a router that has a built-in firewall.
-Sometimes this can be seen as a lesser way of doing it until now..

-Network throughput or speed is also a critical factor in planning a great network design.
+Network throughput, or speed, is a critical factor in planning a great network design.
 We can't say how many times we have had clients with dragging speeds say "I have a Gigabit switch, there's no way speed is my problem".
-Yes, indeed there are many Gigabit switches which contain the technology to do Gigabit speeds.
-Most routers and switches with Gigabit speed don't have the throughput that users expect because they just go off the Gigabit marketing information.
-There are several problems with this logic which we will explain more information on.
+Yes, indeed, there are many switches which contain the technology to do Gigabit speeds, but most routers and switches don't have the throughput that users expect because the devices they purchased may not be able to accommodate Gigabit speed.

 For a network to maximize its speed, it must be configured properly.
-The first major problem we see regularly is not connecting switches together with fiber optic cables and using outdated copper patch cables that aren't even Category 6.
-This can bottleneck a network if not distributed properly so cabling is always an important factor to consider.
-A local area network also needs to have QoS or quality of service setup as well.
-This will ensure the correct types of traffic such as video or audio for phone calls is routed with the highest priority.
+One problem we see regularly are switches that aren't connected together with fiber optic cables and may be connected to outdated, copper patch cables (that aren't even Category 6).
+This type of problem can bottleneck the network speed, so cabling is always an important factor to consider.
+A local area network also needs to have QoS or quality of service setup, as well.
+This will ensure the correct types of traffic, such as video or audio for phone calls is routed with the highest priority.

-Then setting up vLAN's or virtual LAN's to section off traffic from certain ports of the switch.
-There is no reason to have IP security cameras traveling across the entire network and instead should have their own network with dedicated speeds applied.
+The next consideration is how the vLAN's or virtual LAN's are set up, because they section off traffic from certain ports of the switch, in order to make the network run faster.
+If these are configured improperly, it can greatly affect network speeds.
+There is also no reason to have IP security cameras traveling across the entire network either, so instead they should have their own network with dedicated speeds applied.